katjam/place-cal-elm-pages-template/theme/content/privacy.md

 ## Your acceptance of these terms
-By using this site, you consent to the collection and use of this information by This site and to This site privacy policy.
+By using this site, you consent to the collection and use of this information by this site and to this site privacy policy.

-If you have any questions or concerns about your privacy when using This site website, please contact us: our email address
+If you have any questions or concerns about your privacy when using [Site name] website, please contact us: [email address]